opendri/opendri.github.com/guide/chapter5.md

 ## 2. Collecting New Data
 The first pilot of a field data collection effort initiative generally starts in one city, and potentially, within one neighborhood of a large city.
 The objective is to train a small pool of energetic mappers into a team that can a) collect the first data and adapt initial approaches to the problems they discover in the field, and b) recruit and train other mappers as the initiative moves into the Scaling phase.
 OpenDRI has thus far used community mapping as the tactic to implement this objective.

 **Note**: The OpenCities Project has created a toolkit which covers the implementation details of community mapping.
 This section provides a strategic overview of the OpenCities methodology.
+A link to this resource will be added when the Toolkit is published.

 ### Team
-The team starts with OpenDRI community mapping trainers, who have expertise in the application of community mapping practices to the collection of exposure data, preferable in the local context.
+The team starts with OpenDRI community mapping trainers, who have expertise in the application of community mapping practices to the collection of exposure data, preferably in the local context.
 The trainers need to ensure that the team builds skills in several areas:

 * Mapping and GIS
 * Software Development and Graphic Design